Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Proof of Theorem : non-trivial fibration cases

-So, the number of the interior fixed surfaces which have positive genera is at most 2.
+So, the number of interior fixed surfaces which have positive genera is at most two.
 With the minimal and the maximal fixed surfaces, there are at most four fixed surfaces with positive genera, and these genera are all equal to $g$.
-In particular, if the minimal and the maximal surfaces are spheres, then there is at most 1 fixed surface with non-zero genus.
+Moreover, if the minimal and the maximal surfaces are spheres, then there is at most one fixed surface with non-zero genus. \end{proof}